jtala/liri-node-app/README.md

 ```

-Movies with multiples words can simply be queried with simple spaces.
+Movies with multiples words can be queried simply with spaces between their words.

 ```
 node liri.js movie-this The Sisterhood of the Traveling Pants